R-oshanjani/rag-document/article.md

     C --> D
     D --> E
     E --> F

-Explanation:
+Architecture Explanation

-The user asks a question
+The user submits a question

 The question is converted into a vector embedding

-The vector database finds similar document embeddings
+The vector database performs similarity search

-Relevant document text is retrieved
+Relevant document chunks are retrieved

-The final answer is generated using retrieved content
+The LLM generates a grounded answer using retrieved content

-This ensures that answers are based on documents, not guesses.
+This ensures answers are document-backed, not hallucinated.

 4. Step-by-Step Implementation
-Step 1: Preparing the Dataset
+Step 1: Dataset Preparation
 For this project, a small text document containing company policy information is used.
 This simulates real enterprise data such as HR policies or internal guidelines.

-Example content:
+Example content includes:

 Employee leave policy